Clash of Kings: Celebrity endorsements

 The game's most notable celebrity endorsement is probably Manchester United's star midfielder Bastian Schweinsteiger.
 Other celebrity endorsements include Korean pop star Hani, Korean actor and actress So Ji-sub and Son Ye-jin, Chinese-American singer Wang Leehom, and Japanese actor Yōsuke Kubozuka.

 Ban in India

-In June 2020, the Government of India banned Clash of Kings with 58 other Chinese origin apps citing data and privacy issues.
+In June 2020, the Government of India banned Clash of Kings with 58 other Chinese origin apps, including TikTok, citing data and privacy issues.
 The border tensions in 2020 between India and China might have also played a role in the ban.